Dividend ETFs

 Among Canadian dividend ETFs, VDY stands out for its focus on yield sustainability by excluding REITs and utilities, and for its rock-bottom 0.08% fee.
 While other dividend ETFs may offer broader sector inclusion or different weighting schemes, VDY keeps it simple: market-cap-weighted high-yield Canadian equities.

 If you're seeking pure dividend exposure without bells and whistles, VDY is hard to beat on cost and clarity.
-Alternatives like XDV (iShares CDN High Dividend Index ETF) or ZDV (BMO Canadian High Dividend Covered Call ETF) offer similar mandates but with different structural approaches (covered call, inclusion of REITs, etc.) and slightly higher fees.
+Alternatives like XDV (iShares CDN High Dividend Index ETF) or ZDV (BMO Canadian High Dividend Covered Call ETF) offer similar mandates but with different structural approaches.

 | Feature | VDY | XDV (iShares) | ZDV (BMO) |